Rosalyn Landor: Career

 Landor appeared in Jane Eyre (1970), playing Helen Burns, with Susannah York as the adult Jane Eyre.
 She co-starred in the film The Amazing Mr. Blunden (1972), based on the book The Ghosts by Antonia Barber, and appeared opposite Richard Burton and Elizabeth Taylor in the TV film Divorce His, Divorce Hers (1973).
-She made many appearances on British and American television during the 1980s, with roles including Allison in Hammer House of Horror: "Guardian Of The Abyss" (1980), Polly Hampton in Thames Television's Love in a Cold Climate, Fiona Allways in four episodes of Rumpole of the Bailey (1983) and Pru Standfast in C.A.T.S.
+She made many appearances on British and American television during the 1980s, with roles including Allison in Hammer House of Horror: "Guardian Of The Abyss" (1980), Polly Hampton in Thames Television's Love in a Cold Climate, Fiona Allways in four episodes of Rumpole of the Bailey (1983), Wendy De Souza in Oxbridge Blues (1984) and Pru Standfast in C.A.T.S.
 Eyes (1985).
 She played Guinevere in the TV film Arthur the King (1985), and Helen Stoner in Granada's TV adaptation of Sherlock Holmes short story "The Speckled Band" opposite Jeremy Brett.

 Her theatre roles have included Sorel in Hay Fever by Noël Coward in London's West End in 1984 with Penelope Keith and Moray Watson, and Raina in Shaw's Arms and the Man at Leicester's Haymarket Theatre opposite Malcolm Sinclair.

 In the United States, Landor's television guest appearances have included Star Trek: The Next Generation (in the 1989 episode "Up the Long Ladder"), Matlock and Hunter.
 She played the major role of Thelma Morgan Converse in the mini-series Little Gloria...
 Happy at Last (1982) and Britt in the 1990 film Bad Influence opposite Rob Lowe and James Spader.

+Landor has narrated multiple audiobooks, including titles by Jane Austen, Mary Balogh, Elizabeth Chadwick, Alexandre Dumas, Erin Hart, Anne Holt, Julia London, Julianne MacLean, Edith Nesbit, Charles Todd, and Julia Quinn.